tara-fenton/git-branches-lesson/README.md

 In index.html change the body text to: `I love making branches!`

 Let's examine the git tab in the VS code editor.
-Using this tab BEFORE you add is the recommendation.
+Using this tab BEFORE you git add is the recommendation.
 It will allow you to make changes if needed before you add and commit your files.
 When everything looks as you expect it to, we're almost ready to add and commit.

 ### ❓ What should you do before adding and commiting?